alphagov/rp-onboarding-tech-docs/source/pages/saml/samlWorks.rst

  * assertion signed by the Matching Service Adapter and encrypted for the GOV.UK Verify hub – this assertion contains the :ref:`hashed persistent identifier <gloss_hashpid>`

-8. The GOV.UK Verify hub sends a SAML response to the service, authenticating the user:
+10. The GOV.UK Verify hub sends a SAML response to the service, authenticating the user; the service hands it to the VSP for verification and translation to JSON:

  .. image:: step8.svg
       :alt: Diagram showing a SAML response signed by the hub.
 It contains an assertion signed by the Matching Service Adapter and encrypted for the government service.

  * assertion signed by the Matching Service Adapter and encrypted for the government service

+11. The VSP returns a JSON response to the service authenticating the user.

-9. The government service gets the user's record from the datastore.
+12. The government service gets the user's record from the datastore.
 This allows the government service to interact with the user.